microsoft/teams-powerapps-app-templates/README.md

 # Power Apps Teams Sample App Templates

-Sample app templates that were created by using [Power Apps](https://learn.microsoft.com/en-us/power-apps/powerapps-overview) are available in the Teams.
-You can select the sample app that best fits your business requirement and quickly install it to get started.
-After you install the sample app, you can go to the team that you added the app to and use the tabs for the app.
-Sample app templates created with Power Apps and published to the Teams can consist of multiple components such as apps, flows, and tables.
+Several sample app templates are available for use in Microsoft Teams.
+You can choose the sample app template that best fits your business requirement and quickly install it to get started.
+Sample app templates created with [Power Apps](https://learn.microsoft.com/en-us/power-apps/powerapps-overview) typically consist of multiple components such as apps, flows, and tables.

+Refer to [this link](https://learn.microsoft.com/en-us/power-apps/teams/use-sample-apps) for more information on Power Apps sample app templates in Teams.

 This repo has 10 sample app templates: